 Samson Go MicFull Review

 Don’t let its small size mislead you: this is a capable microphone and can record 16-bit/44.1kHz audio files.
 While this doesn’t record as much data as the previously mentioned Zoom H1n, it’s more information than the brain can process.
 Anything greater is overkill.

 Related: Best USB microphones

-Sony is well acquainted with the consumer audio market, but some may not realize the conglomerate also creates voice recorders.
+Sony is well acquainted with the consumer audio market, but some may not realize the conglomerate also creates digital voice recorders.
 This sleek recorder is perfect for situations where you need to be discreet but want audio quality to be better than what your smartphone has to offer.
 It records both 16-bit/44.1kHz LPCM files and MP3 files.

 Its LCD display is crisp and the best looking of the bunch.
 It informs you of how much space is left on the microSD card.
 It also lets you visualize any audio markers you create.
 This recorder is particularly neat because even if you forget a memory card, you can use its 4GB of internal storage for quick recordings.
 When recording, you may choose between focus and wide mode.
 The former is good for lectures while the latter is recommended for meetings.

 There aren’t many inputs on this cheap voice recorder but it covers the basics: 3.5mm headphone jack and microphone input, which affords added flexibility for recording via lavalier.
 The rechargeable li-ion battery supports quick charging, so you get one hour of recording from three minutes of charging.